biopragmatics/curies/docs/source/tutorial.rst

        }
    ]

-Extended prefix maps can be loaded with :func:`curies.read_extended_prefix_map`.
+Extended prefix maps can be loaded with :func:`curies.load_extended_prefix_map`.
 First, a prefix map can be loaded directly from a Python data structure like in

 .. code-block:: python